HowardLander/DataBridge/README.md

 # stop
 sudo /etc/init.d/rabbitmq-server stop

-next, use the following command from the server directory to run the listener
+next, use the following command from the DataBridge/ directory to run the listener:

-mvn -e exec:java -D exec.mainClass=org.renci.databridge.mhandling.RMQListener
+mvn -e exec:java -D exec.mainClass=org.renci.databridge.mhandling.MessageHandlingTest

 To run the producer (written by Xing Fang at NCAT and altered to use the queues by us)